logto-io/.github/profile/README.md

   </a>
 </p>

-Logto[^info] helps you build the sign-in, auth, and user identity within minutes.
+Logto[^info] helps you build sign-in, auth, and user identity.

 ---